A space for psychoanalytic research

 Pierre Magistretti is a neurobiologist and Professor at Brain-Mind Institute at the EPFL and at the Center of Psychiatric Neurosciences, CHUV-UNIL.

 Agalma is composed of an administrative core, a foundation board, a scientific board, and a group of associated researchers.
+Feel free to explore our dynamic, live organigram.

 The Foundation is guided by a board of two members.
 This is the strategic centerpiece of the foundation and determines the research directions, activities in art/science, budget, administration and governance.
 The scientific board guides the scientific activities of the foundation in collaboration with the partners and associated researchers.